djhunt-ibm/agentic-ai-client-bootcamp/usecases/ask-hr/assets/hands-on-lab-askhr.md

 <img width="1000" alt="image" src="hands-on-lab-assets/image11.2.png">

 46. Enter your credentials and click on "Connect app".
-(You can use dummy credentials test/test for this)
+(You can use dummy credentials test/test for this.)

 <img width="1000" alt="image" src="hands-on-lab-assets/image12.png">

-47. Once thats done, click on skills and then click on "Manage skills".
+47. Once that is done, click on skills and then click on "Manage skills".

 <img width="1000" alt="image" src="hands-on-lab-assets/image13.png">